South Carlton: Church

 Therefore prepair [sic] to follow me."

 School

 The Monson Free School was founded here in 1678 by Sir John Monson.
 The current school building dates from 1876, and a nearby stone marks the date of the original.
 It is now closed.

 First World War airfield

 "Map of Air Routes and Landing Places in Great Britain, as temporarily arranged by the Air Ministry for civilian flying", published in 1919, showing South Carlton as a "military and civil station", and as a stop on the route between Hounslow, near London, and the north.

 South Carlton Airfield opened in November 1916 with the code XOSQ, and consisted of seven large canvas and brick hangars, and wooden living quarters and offices.
-In July 1918 it was designated No 46 Training Depot Station and equipped with AV 504, Camel and Dolphin aircraft.
+In July 1918 it was designated No 46 Training Depot Station and equipped with Avro 504, Camel and Dolphin aircraft.
 It closed in 1920.